khaledhajeid/CPF-Hackathon/production_blueprints/01-PROJECT_VISION_AND_PHASE1_SCOPE.md

 - Full news database.
 - Quote selection from `HRHCP's Quotes - DK 11.2 - Copy.xlsx`.
 - Map asset/embed for the About page (Ahmad Marei).
-- `CPF TIMELINE.xlsx` — timeline data (available now, ready to ingest).
+- `CPF TIMELINE.xlsx` — timeline data. **Not actually available despite earlier notes here saying otherwise** — confirmed missing when Step 2 went looking for it; the mockup's smaller 4-entry timeline was seeded as an interim placeholder instead.
 - Athar Sphere API details — version, endpoint, authentication token, and expected response shape (see §7.0).
 - Decision on target-audience-criteria enforcement (strict vs. flexible) for activities/opportunities, to be made through Athar Sphere (see §7.0).
 - QR code flow finalization with Marei's team/the relevant owning team (see §7.0) — not yet an engineering task until the flow itself is defined.